Horizontal-org/Tella-website/docs/features.md

 1. Users can change the name and icon of the app, to make it look like another app like a game or weather app.
 2. Users can hide Tella behind a fully functional calculator.
-In order to open Tella, the user must their PIN into the calculator followed by **=** .
+In order to open Tella, the user must input their PIN into the calculator followed by **=** .
 The Calculator camouflage is only possible if the user uses a PIN lock.
 It is not possible to camouflage Tella as a Calculator if pattern or password is used.

 At this time, due to restrictions on the Apple App Store, Tella for iOS does not support the camouflaging features that are available on Tella Android.